norairlabs/docs-norairlabs-com/docs/sdk/products/modules-bay-x24/instruction-set/set-output-type.md

 ## Remarks

-Parameter ‘V’ ( Received packet, byte[4] ) : The flashing period value is a multiplier to obtain multiples of a second.
-For example, if the flashing period is set to 2, the output will pulse ON for 1 second and OFF for 1 second.
+Parameter ‘V’ ( Received packet, byte[4] ) : The flashing period value is a multiplier to obtain multiples of ~300ms.
+For example, if the flashing period is set to 3, the output will pulse approximally ON for 1 second and OFF for 1 second.
 This constitutes a duty cycle of 50% always.
 The type must be of ‘Flashing’ type for the flashing feature be valid.